LinerSu/nyu-pl-spring-20-rec/Week 14/README.md

 	    // int z = a.y; // Not allowed
 	    System.out.printf("The result of m should be: %d\n", a.m()); // actual call method m in class B A act_a = new A(); // sizeof(act_a) == sizeof(a)?
 No!
-	    System.out.println(act_a instanceof A == a instanceof A); // true
-	    System.out.println(act_a instanceof B == a instanceof B); // false
+	    // instanceof checks if a given object is an instance of a given class, superclass or interface System.out.println(act_a instanceof A == a instanceof A); // true System.out.println(act_a instanceof B == a instanceof B); // false }
-	  }